Stephanie-Ash/the-pizza-oven/TESTING.md

     * The homepage view menu button launches the menu in a new tab.
 * **Make Booking Page**
     * The login and register links for non registered users go to the correct pages.
-    * Time and party sizse dropdown inputs work as expected and the date input launches a calendar widget as expected.
+    * Time and party size dropdown inputs work as expected and the date input launches a calendar widget as expected.
     * The form cannot be submitted without all required inputs entered.
     * A form error and alert error message are both displayed when there are no tables available.
     * The make booking button submits the form.